Cloud Manager Environment Variables

 4. Within the detail of the environment, select the Configuration tab then select Add to open the Environment Configuration dialog.

-• If you’re adding an environment variable for the first time, you will see an Add Configuration button in the center of the page.
+• If you are adding an environment variable for the first time, you can see an Add Configuration button in the center of the page.
 You can use this button or Add to open the Environment Configuration dialog.

 Configuration tab